 Comscore is a great consumer insights company for brands looking to gather third-party data about their media consumption.
 Comscore users pay a monthly fee for access to these insights.

-quantilope’s Insights Automation Platform covers a broad base of research needs; its cost-efficient online approach makes custom research affordable and gives clients the ability to take control over their research process.
+quantilope’s Insights Automation Platform covers a broad base of research needs.
+Its cost-efficient online approach makes custom research affordable and gives clients the ability to take control of their research process.
 Clients can begin analyzing survey data as soon as the study is launched, with final findings ready within a matter of days - much quicker than is possible with a traditional research agency.

 The heavy lifting of analysis is done by automated tools, producing highly reliable and actionable findings to inform your decision-making - whether it is a marketing strategy, new product launch, pricing, or communication.
 Quantitative research brings number-based evidence, while qual adds depth of insight.
 Putting it all together, your research findings are displayed on a visually engaging insights dashboard that is easily shareable with other team members and stakeholders.

 For more information on how quantilope can make your research process quicker and more insightful, get in touch below: